Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 Incentivize your content

 “Incentivization and gamification are two extremely powerful tools that marketers can tap into.
-This example was Universal Music who were promoting one of their bands.
+This example was Universal Music who was promoting one of its bands.
 They leveraged a leaderboard within a giveaway to encourage people to compete against one another to claim the top spot.

 Top 5 trends in 2018 as predicted by our 16 gamification experts

 1. Augmented reality & Virtual reality